 The ERMF is operated through a three lines of defence ('3LOD') model, whereby risk management, risk oversight and risk assurance roles are undertaken by separate and independent functions.
 All 3LOD is overseen by the Group's governance committee structure (including Risk, Audit and Remuneration Committees).
-The Board has overall responsibility for the management of risk within the Group, which includes:
+The Board has overall responsibility for the management of risk, which includes:

-- Defining the nature and extent of the risks it is willing to take in achieving its business objectives through formal risk appetite statements; - Ensuring that the Group has an appropriate and effective risk management and internal control framework; - Monitoring the Group's risk profile against the Group's defined risk appetite.
-The Group's risk governance structure oversees the implementation and operation of the ERMF across the Group and primarily comprises the following committees: - o Board Risk Committee; - o Group Risk, Conduct and Governance Committee; and - o Regional Risk, Conduct and Governance Committees in EMEA, Americas and Asia Pacific.
+- Defining the nature and extent of the risks it is willing to take in achieving its business objectives through formal risk appetite statements; - Ensuring an appropriate and effective risk management and internal control framework; - Monitoring the risk profile against the defined risk appetite.
+The risk governance structure oversees the implementation and operation of the ERMF.